-Physical exhibits shall be numbered in a separate series commencing with "1" preceded by the prefixes "CPX", "RPX", "SPX" and "JPX", for Complainant, Respondent, the Commission Investigative Attorney, and joint exhibits, respectively.
+Physical exhibits shall be numbered in a separate series commencing the four-digit number "0001" preceded by the prefixes "CPX", "RPX", "SPX" and "JPX", for Complainant, Respondent, the Commission Investigative Attorney, and joint exhibits, respectively.
 Confidential exhibits shall be denoted with the letter "C" as in the case of documentary exhibits.